sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/basic-js/README.md

 substituteWords()
 ```

-One of the ways functions help us is that we execute them in response to a user action, like a click.
+One of the ways functions are used is in response to a user action, like a click.
 For example, if your HTML has a `<button>`:

 ```html
 <label for="text-input">Text Input</label>